 Weathered granite boulders mark the entrance to the master bedroom, then resurface in the courtyard beyond.

-A massive boulder deconstructs along the path to the front door.
+A massive boulder along the path to the front door, looks as if it were always there.

 Following the summer of 1994 working with the Judd and Chinati Foundations in Marfa, we moved north to begin our first landscape project in Aspen—what would become a five year undertaking.
-The one architectural element of the house that projected into the landscape was a massive pergola that immediately reminded us of Donald Judd’s pergola and the over-sized table he had designed for the Block in Marfa, a perfect pairing.
-Though it had never been reproduced or offered for sale, we arranged with the estate to buy the first reproduction of the Pergola Table and Jeff Jamieson, Judd’s chosen builder came to Aspen to build and constructed it on site.
+The one architectural element of the house that projected into the landscape was a massive pergola that immediately reminded us of Donald Judd’s pergola and the over-sized table he had designed for his Block compound in Marfa, a perfect pairing.
+Though it had never been reproduced or offered for sale, we arranged with the estate to buy the first copy of the Pergola Table and Jeff Jamieson, Judd’s longtime builder came to Aspen and constructed it on site.

 Recently, in the summer of 2018 the table was featured in ASPEN Magazine.